colbyfayock/launchtime-workshop/lessons/05 - Managing Leaflet State in a React App with Hooks/README.md

 #### Where We'll Make Changes
 * `/src/App.js`

-### 4. Review a simple example of mismanaged state
+### 4. Adding markers in a single source to avoid mismanaged state

+@todo

 So far, we haven't noticed any issues with map state, but that doesn't mean there aren't any issues!